karakays/lfcs/README.md

 ##### /proc
-Pseudo-fs. for processes to keep internal state.
+Pseudo-fs.
+Persists only in memory for processes to keep internal state.
 Each process has its place as a subdirectory

 ##### /root
 Home of root user